home-assistant/home-assistant.io/source/_components/vicare.markdown

 ## Climate

-A note about the current temperature attribute: Viessmann devices with room temperature sensing will shown the current room temperature via `current_temperature`.
+A note about the current temperature attribute: Viessmann devices with room temperature sensing will show the current room temperature via `current_temperature`.
 All other devices will show the current supply temperature of the heating circuit.

 ### Supported services `climate.vicare_heating`